Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 gyrocompass mode, the INS is accurate to 3 nautical miles per hour of circular error probability (CEP).

+> 💡 That means that after one hour of flying, the probability for an error
+> in precision is spread such that in 50% of cases it is either below or
+> above 3nm.

 ## Inertial Measurement Platform

 ![wso_inertial_system_panel](../../img/wso_ins_control_panel.jpg)